 |Requirements||2.5 MU GPA at time of application, good academic standing, open to all MU students.|

 |Contact||Shanon Dickerson, Director of Study Abroad|

 Experience the natural beauty of New Zealand while being introduced to the agriculture and natural resources of the area!
 The program allows students to explore New Zealand’s north and south islands.
-Participants will begin the program on the north island, overnighting in Auckland, Rotorua and Wellington throughout the first week of the experience.
+Participants will begin the program on the south island, overnighting in Christchurch, Queenstown and Nelson throughout the first two weeks of the experience.

 Likely program excursions include a walk to the Franz Josef Glacier, tour of Doubtful Sound, hiking in Abel Tasman National Park and rafting on the Rangitata River.
-If time permits, students may also visit the Antarctic Center and experience what it is like to be in an arctic snow and ices storm.
+If time permits, students may also visit the Antarctic Center and experience what it is like to be in an Antarctic snow and ice storm.